-A good therapist can help us cope with feelings and symptoms and change our negative behavioral patterns.
-People usually come for therapy because they are in emotional pain from which they want relief.
-They want relief now but also into the future.
-For some clients it’s a temporary feeling of anxiety, stress or sadness that’s bothering them.
-For others it’s looking for relief from an already long-term pain that they can no longer endure.
+A good therapist can help us cope with upsetting feelings and symptoms and change our negative behavioural patterns.
+People usually come for therapy because they are in emotional pain from which they want relief now, but also into the future.
+For some clients, it’s a temporary feeling of anxiety, stress or sadness that’s bothering them.
+For others, it’s looking for relief from an already long-term pain that they can no longer endure.
 People rightly see in the therapist someone trained in helping alleviate their condition and improving their quality of life.

 Some of the areas where a psychotherapist can help:

 - Make sense of past traumatic experiences

 - Separate your true personality from the mood swings caused by your illness

 - Identify triggers that may worsen your symptoms